Azure/azure-sdk/docs/dotnet/implementation.md

 ## API Implementation

+This section describes guidelines for implementing Azure SDK client libraries.
+Please note that some of these guidelines are automatically enforced by code generation tools.

 ### The Service Client

 TODO: add a brief mention of the approach to implementing service clients.

 #### Service Methods